-Science behind Khan
+Science Behind Amir Khan

 Danny Wilson and Alan Ruddock look at the ‘Science Behind Amir Khan’ by analysing his training regime just a few days before he faces Saul ‘Canelo’ Alvarez.